binary-tools

 Unless you need to enforce that the characters are 7-bit ASCII characters, you should generally use types 'C' and 'S'.

-Single characters (types 'c' and 'C') behave the same way as the numeric types when it comes to format strings:
+Single characters (types 'c' and 'C') behave the same way as the number types when it comes to format strings:

 btools.pack('cH2c', ['a', 1, 'b', 'b']);